 50 Plank Pulses (start with a plank, push hips up then return)

 50 Biker Crunches (that's 50 on each side)

 25 Reverse Grip Towel Rows- I used the same towel but grabbed it palms down to work grip and biceps

 Total of 500 reps!

 Follow up the workout with a 10-minute stair interval.
 Run steps for 30 seconds as fast as you can, rest for 30 seconds then repeat for a total of 10 minutes.

 Give this workout a try.
-This is an example of the type of workouts you get in the Fire Rescue Fitness Ultimate Fire Rescue Athlete Workout...along with workout calendar, eating guidelines, exercise guidelines and cardio interval workouts.
+This is an example of the type of workouts you get in the Fire Rescue Fitness Ultimate Fire Rescue Athlete Workout...along with a workout calendar, eating guidelines, exercise guidelines, and cardio interval workouts.
 Check what other Firefighters are saying about this great workout (click here to get FRF).